interledger/web-monetization-extension/docs/testing/testplan.md

 **Steps**:

 1. Visit a monetized website.
-Refer to the [Test Data](#Test-Data) section to explore different WM conditions for websites.
+The [Test Data](#Test-Data) section lists monetized websites that you can visit.
 2. Open the extension and make a one-time payment of an amount that falls within your remaining balance shown in the extension.
-3. Visit a non-monetized website.
+3. Visit a non-web monetized website, such as your favorite search engine.
 Open the extension to observe its available options.

 **Expected results**:
  | Web monetized websites | Non monetized websites |